james-sciortino/dna-teams-assurance-bot/README.md

 # Additional Tutorials
-Want to see how a Priority 2 or Priority 3 Assurance event will be displayed?
-Or, want to see what happens when an Assurance event is resolved?
-Modify the key-value for Assurance Issue Status in your .json data (in the body of your Postman POST request):
+This code includes logic to display different colors for different types of alerts.
+Active P1 Alerts = Red
+Active P2 Alerts = Orange
+Active P3 Alerts = Green
+Resolved Alerts = Green

-**Active Priority 2 Assurance will display a yellow theme** Want to see what happens when an Assurance event is a Priority 2 or Priority 3?
+**Active P2 Assurance Alerts will display an Orange theme** Want to see what happens when an Assurance event is a Priority 2 (or,Priority 3)?
-Modify the key-value for *Assurance Issue Priority*  to *P2* in your .json data (in the body of your Postman POST request):
+Modify the key-value for **"Assurance Issue Status"** to a **"P2"** in your [example.json](resources/example.json) data (the payload of your POST request).
 ```console
     {
         "Type": "Network Device",